-A APPENDIX: EM algorithms
+A. EM algorithms

-A.1 Data Augmentation
+A.1.
+Data augmentation

-The EM algorithm (Dempster et al., 1977) is a powerful algorithm for maximum likelihood (ML) estimation for data containing missing values or they can be considered as containing missing values.
-EM algorithm is not only a numerical technique but also offers useful statistical insight (Meng and Van Dyk, 1997).
+The EM algorithm (Dempster, Laird, and Rubin 1977) is a powerful algorithm for maximum likelihood (ML) estimation for data containing missing values or they can be considered as containing missing values.
+The EM algorithm is not only a numerical technique but also offers useful statistical insight (Meng and Van Dyk 1997).
 The key idea is to augment the observed data with some unobserved data so as the maximization of the complete likelihood is easier.
 More details on the algorithm can be found in McLachlan and Krishnan (1997).